AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Static websites/PutBucketWebsite.md

 -   Anonymous access to the root domain name

-    After a bucket is set to the static website hosting mode, OSS returns the index page for an anonymous access to the root domain name of the static website, For a signed access to the root domain name of the static website, OSS returns the result of the GetBucket \(ListObjects\) operation.
+    After a bucket is set to the static website hosting mode, OSS returns the index page for anonymous access to the root domain name of the static website, For signed access to the root domain name of the static website, OSS returns the result of the GetBucket \(ListObjects\) operation.

 ## Request structure